danilofuchs/ForceTouchPlayer/README.md

 Do you think the builtin Stereo Speakers™ are too limiting?

-Have you realized your Force Touch™ Trackpad is not actually a huge glass button?
+Have you realized your Force Touch™ Trackpad is not a huge glass button, but a huge glass **vibration motor**?

 You see where I'm getting at.
 Introducing the Force Touch Player™ (not actually a trademark)